Kong/docs.konghq.com/app/_hub/yesinteractive/kongmap/index.md

 #### 3. Authentication ####

-If you want to enable authentication to KongMap's UI, it is recommended to run Kongmap behind your Kong Gateway and implement any authentication policies you feel is appropriate (OIDC, OAUTH2, Basic Auth, etc.) at the gateway.
+If you want to enable authentication to KongMap's UI, it is recommended to run Kongmap behind your Kong Gateway and implement any authentication policies you feel are appropriate (OIDC, OAUTH2, Basic Auth, etc.) at the gateway.

 ## Feedback and Issues